GreenSoupDeveloper/Greenaid-IDE/README.md

 ## Functions:

-Can compile C# code
+* Can compile C# code
-Can compile Visual Basic code
+* Can compile Visual Basic code
-You can make projects
+* You can make projects
-A minimalist interface, not like that abomination of Windows 11 style Themes, later i will add custom theme support
+* A minimalist interface, not like that abomination of Windows 11 style
+* Themes, later i will add custom theme support
-And more!
+* And more!

+## Requeriments:

+Minimum:

+An